-A late entry in the TV Westerns boom of the late 50s.
-Shotgun Slade unlike other show hero wasn't a marshal, sheriff or gunfighter for hire, but Slade was a private detective, hired to ...
+A late entry in the television Western boom of the late 1950s.
+Shotgun Slade was unlike other show heroes.
+He wasn't a Marshal, Sheriff, or gunfighter for hire, but Slade was a private ...

 See full summary »